 The Sally Hacker Prize

 The Sally Hacker Prize was established in 1999 to honor exceptional scholarship that reaches beyond the academy toward a broad audience.
 Any book published in the three years preceding the year of the award is eligible (for example, books eligible for the 2019 award would have been published in 2016–2018).
-As an exception because of the problems encountered during 2020, for the 2021 prize also books published 2017 will be eligible The prize consists of an award of $2,000 and a plaque.
+The prize consists of an award of $2,000.

 Publishers and authors are invited to nominate titles for this prize.
 To nominate a book, all committee members listed below need to receive a copy of the nominated book.
 You can nominate books via our online submission system.
 After completing the submission you will receive a confirmation e-mail with further instructions and mail addresses of the committee members.

-Eligible books that have been nominated for the Hacker Prize before can be renominated.
-Each book is eligible for three years after its publication date (4 years for the 2021 Hacker Prize).
-So it is possible to nominate a book in three consecutive years (4 consecutive years in 2021).
-In case it concerns a renomination you have to indicate this in the online submission form.
-You must make sure to send a copy of the book to newly appointed Hacker Prize Committee members, and you have to inform the returning committee members (who already received the book before) that it concerns a renomination.
+Eligible books that have been nominated for the Hacker Prize before can be re-nominated.
+Each book is eligible for three years after its publication date.
+So it is possible to nominate a book in three consecutive years.
+In case it concerns a re-nomination you have to indicate this in the online submission form.
+You must make sure to send a copy of the book to newly appointed Hacker Prize Committee members, and you have to inform the returning committee members (who already received the book before) that it concerns a re-nomination.

 For more information, please contact the SHOT Secretariat, [email protected].